Floodwaters of Florence put North Carolina dams under stress | New Country 923

 The dam held up just fine.

-Both structures were performing well and no problems were expected, Duke spokeswoman Paige Sheehan said Monday.
+Both were performing well and no problems were expected, Duke spokeswoman Paige Sheehan said Monday.

 Catastrophic dam failures are infrequent, and age is a leading indicator of dam failure, with the exception of seismic or weather events, a 2008 Congressional Research Service report found.